PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### How does Pipedream secure my credit card data?

-Pipedream stores no information on your payment method, and uses Stripe as our payment processor.
+Pipedream stores no information on your payment method and uses Stripe as our payment processor.
 [See our security docs](/security/#payment-processor) for more information.

 ### Are unused invocations rolled over from one period to the next?

+**No**.
 On the Developer tier, unused daily invocations (and compute time) under the daily limit are **not** rolled over to the next day.

 On paid tiers, unused invocations included as a part of the base \$10 monthly fee are also **not** rolled over to the next month.